Friedrich Wilhelm Viktor August Ernst, Kronprinz des Deutschen

 shortly prior to the Great War

 The Crown Prince served most of the pre-war years with the 1.
-Foot Guards Regiment in Potsdam, but he also commanded a Leib-Hussar regiment in Danzig under the noted Totenkopf commanding general August von Mackensen.
+Garde-Regiment zu Fuß in Potsdam, but he also commanded 1.
+Leib-Hussar-Regiment Nr.
+1 in Danzig under the noted Totenkopf commanding general August von Mackensen.
 For a few months immediately prior to the war, Willy was also in service with the Great General Staff in Berlin.
 He married Duchess Cecelie zu Mecklinburg, with whom he had four sons and two daughters.
 His eldest child Wilhelm served as First Lieutenant during the Second World War and was mortally wounded during fighting at Valenciennes, France.

-As Germany mobilized for the Great War in early August 1914, the 32-year old princely lieutenant general was given command of the Fifth Army which was tasked with holding the French in check along the Western Front's southern flank.
+As Germany mobilized for the Great War in early August 1914, the 32-year old princely Generalleutnant was given nominal command of 5.
+Armee-Oberkommando headquarters which was tasked with holding the French in check along the Western Front's southern flank.
 Granting command of a field army to a crown prince was also a time-honored Hohenzollern tradition.
-Although Willy was a leader with sound insight and fairly good instincts, he did nonetheless have a dubious reputation as a commander -- the Allies ridiculed him as an imbecile and referred to him as the Clown Prince -- but his early successes in the Ardennes helped change this reputation somewhat.
+His military overseer was 5.
+Armee Chief of Staff Schmidt von Knobelsdorf, about whom the Kaiser admonished his son Willy: you must do whatever he advises.
+Although Willy was a leader with sound insight and fairly good instincts, he did nonetheless have a dubious reputation as a commander -- the Allies ridiculed him as an imbecile and referred to him as the Clown Prince -- but his early successes in the Ardennes helped change this reputation substantially.
 His troops early on were able to capture the fortress at Longwy, and he was awarded a much-coveted Pour le Merite in 1915 for his leadership and valor.
-His insistence on going on the offensive and charging into Lorraine, however, also forced Chief of Staff von Moltke to transfer some northern flank divisions to the south, thus altering the von Schlieffen Plan.
+His insistence on going on the offensive and charging into Lorraine, however, also forced Chief of Staff of the Army von Moltke to transfer some northern flank divisions to the south, thus altering the von Schlieffen Plan.

 Crown Prince Wilhelm's troops were also engaged at Verdun in 1916, an